 Common causes of a pinched nerve in foot

-Morton’s neuroma is a thickening or swelling of the nerve between the small bones of your forefeet.
-We think the trapping is brought on by abnormal foot biomechanics and wearing the wrong footwear.
+Morton’s neuroma is a thickening or swelling of the nerve between the small bones of your forefoot.
+We believe the trapping is caused by abnormal foot biomechanics and the incorrect use of footwear.

-Generally, patients report pain at the sole, usually between the toes.
+Generally, patients report pain in the soles, usually between the toes.
 Often, pain is described as a feeling of a stone in a shoe.
-Pain can be like an ache, sharp, or burning.
-Usually, excessive walking or running can cause worsening pain.
-Numbness or pins and needles radiating into the toes occur in some cases.
+Pain can be defined as an ache, sharp, or burning sensation.
+Typically, excessive walking or running can exacerbate pain.
+Numbness or a feeling of pins and needles radiating into the toes may occur in some cases.
 Commonly, there is tenderness between the toes.
-In addition, a ‘Mulder’s’ click can be felt when squeezing the toes together.
+In addition, a ‘Mulder’s click can be felt when squeezing the toes together.

 It is essential to confirm a correct diagnosis with imaging.
 Ultrasound shows thickening and swelling of the nerve between the toes.
 In more complex cases, MRI is useful to rule out other causes of foot pain.